mitre/fieldmanual/sphinx-docs/Server-configuration.md

 team user.
 In contrast, the `admin` user does not have an `objectClass` of `organizationalperson` so they will be logged in as a blue team user.

+Be sure to change these settings to match your specific LDAP environment.

 Note that adding the `ldap` section will disable any accounts listed in the `users` section of the config file;
 only LDAP will be used for logging in.